jvermeir/python-mock-blog/README.md

 So my assumption was that `mocker.patch('repository.my_repository', return_value=False)` in `test/test_service.py` would replace the `my_repository()` method with a constant `False` instead of `True`.
 But that didn't happen, the test failed.
 Argh!

 What's the difference with Durga's version?
-In that example there's the test code calling a function that calls another function which is mocked in the test.
+In that example, the test code calls a function that calls another function which is mocked in the test.
 Exactly like I was doing, right?
 Not exactly as it turns out.
 The difference is that in my case the code is spread across three files, a service and repository file and a test file.
 While in Durga's blog the service and repository code are in the same file.
 This makes a difference for how the mock works.

 To validate the one-file assumption I put the service and repository code in a single file, like this: